dminskiy/GS-homework/README.md

 In this case, I decided to opt for the solution with the best validation score achieved with the 50k iteration setup.
 The logic behind it is that although it represents a larger risk of overfitting to the validation score, the 10k alternative is more likely overfitted on the training set as it ran on it for longer (50k was early-stoped).
 I judged that it is better to overfit on validation since from the assessment of data visualisations the data distribution seems closer between validation and test than between train and test.
 I may be wrong and will look forward to finding out.

 Note, I did not merge training and validation data before creating the final response.
 The upside of receiving ~2% more data was not enough to outweigh the downside of having a model that is not validated.

+### Update

+After the submission of the afore-described solution, the following conclusions were made:
+- The best test score (MAPE) was achieved by the solution with the lowest validation score, clearly indicating overfitting to the validation set.
+This is hardly surprising as selecting the final solution based on the lowest validation score out of 20 validation runs could only end in one result - overfitting.
+- The best test score was almost 1% MAPE off the desired 9%

+So when faced with the task of improving the test score, I focused on the following:
+1. Remove the validation set bias from the final selection.
+2. How can achieve a 0.8% improvement to get under 9% on the test set?

+### Improvements

+So when faced with the task of improving the test score, I focused on the following:
+1. Remove the validation set bias from the final selection.
+2. How can achieve a 0.8% improvement to get under 9% on the test set?

+To address the noticeable test set performance gap (~1% vs desired 9% MAPE), we can try several approaches.
+Firstly, we can ingest more data to improve prediction quality.
+Fortunately, we have an extra 5,000 validation set samples that we can use.
+Secondly, we can improve the model itself.
+Thirdly, we can expand the feature set we use for prediction.
+Finally, we can try introducing creative pre/post processing techniques to help bridge the gap.

+As for model improvements, I tried a few more models, including a KNN (`model_search/train_knn.py`), AdaBoost, and RandomForest (scripts not saved) but none of them were very promising with the best of them showing around 10.5-11% MAPE.
+So due to concerns about the time required to fine-tune potential candidates, I decided to explore other options first.

+Working with features, I wasn't fully convinced about the existing feature selection.
+To address this, I first analysed the feature importance of all 12 features using the permutation importance measure (`train_hgbr_fit_test_features.py`).
+It showed that despite valid_miles, origin and destination are by far the most important ones, all 12 features have a positive effect when tested with a validation set.
+Then, I double-checked that with an ablation study where I fixed a reasonably sized model (500 trees) to manage the training time and tried removing individual features and sub-sets of features.
+Both experiments showed that the best result is achieved when all the features are used.
+Hence, I returned the previously omitted calendar day feature.

+As for the creative pre/post-processing techniques, ensembling was employed to improve generalisation and gain the desired performance boost.
+A multi-model ensemble seemed the most promising option, as a combination of models with compatible performance but a different approach to achieving this result (eg KNN or an SVM) as compared to HGBR often yields superior performance.
+However, as previously mentioned, no candidates were found of such models that wouldn't require a long hyperparameter search.
+Thus, it was decided to experiment with data-level ensembling, which also helped address the first focus point, preventing overfitting.
+Two options were proposed: (i) brute-force averaging of predictions across 20 runs (`train_hgbr_test_average.py`) and (ii) utilising a Bagging Regressor (`train_hgbr_test_bagging.py`) that essentially does a similar thing but in a more elegant and statistically correct way.

+Finally, I trained regressors using the full set of labelled data, ie the combination of training and validation sets.

+In conclusion, the following measures were taken to address the two focus areas outlined above:
+1. Expanding the feature set by returning the previously omitted calendar day feature
+2. Introducing more training data by utilising the validation set
+3. Employing ensembles to improve generalisation and, hopefully, performance.

+#### Results
+The proposed improvements yielded the desired result of sub-9% MAPE on the test set achieved with the averaging version of the updated solution.

 #### 9. Future Work
 It would be interesting to explore: